IABTechLab/uid2docs/docs/ref-info/glossary-uid.md

 <dl>

 <dt><MdxJumpAnchor id="gl-tokenized-sharing">Tokenized sharing</MdxJumpAnchor></dt>
 <dd>Tokenized sharing means encrypting <a href="#gl-dii">DII</a> or <a href="#gl-raw-uid2">Raw UID2s</a> into <a href="#gl-uid2-token">UID2 tokens</a> and sharing the tokens with authorized recipients.
-Using UID2 tokens protects raw UID2s end-to-end between the sender and receiver of the data, including when the data passes through unauthorized parties.
+Using UID2 tokens protects (**GWH__KL see comment https://ttdcorp-my.sharepoint.com/:w:/r/personal/grant_miller_thetradedesk_com/_layouts/15/Doc.aspx?sourcedoc=%7B2D57BC3B-8BE8-42BE-A987-E38E763E187D%7D&file=LEGAL%20COMMENTS%20-%20review_gwh-APIDOCS-2134-sharing-updates_08_20240410_Legal.docx&nav=eyJjIjoxNzEzOTcyOTAwfQ&action=default&mobileredirect=true**)raw UID2s end-to-end between the sender and receiver of the data, including when the data passes through unauthorized parties.
 Tokenized sharing is required for sharing in the bid stream or via pixels, but you can use it in any sharing use case.</dd>
 <dd>For details, see <a href="../sharing/sharing-tokenized-overview">Tokenized Sharing Overview</a>.</dd>

 <dt><MdxJumpAnchor id="gl-transparency-and-control-portal">Transparency and Control Portal</MdxJumpAnchor></dt>